microsoft/entref-spring-boot/README.md

 | Demonstrates insfrastructure best practices | <li>Application auto-scaling<li>Minimize network latency through geo-based DNS routing<li>API authentication<li>Distributed denial of service (DDoS) protection & mitigation
 | Load and performance testing | The solution includes an integrated traffic simulator to demonstrate that the solution auto-scales properly, maintaining application performance as scale increases
 | Proves application resiliency through chaos testing | A Chaos Monkey-style solution to shut down different portions of the architecture in order to validate that resilience measures keep everything running in the event of any single failure

-## Quickstart

-This project is composed of many different pieces - This section is designed to get you up and running as quickly as possible.

-* The largest component of this service is the Java Backend - see [the Backend Readme](./api/README.md)
-* Our UI component is a separate service that's built using React and Webpack - see [the UI Readme](./ui/README.md)
-* To scale our service on Azure we leverage ARM templates - see [the Infrastructure Readme](./infrastructure/README.md)

 ## Contribute